samuel/go-thrift/README.md

 So why another thrift package?
-While the existing one ([thrift4go](https://github.com/pomack/thrift4go/)) works well, my philosophy is that interface should match the language rather than being standardized across disparate styles.
+While the existing one ([thrift4go](https://github.com/pomack/thrift4go/)) works well, my philosophy is that interface should match the language.

-As an example, Go already has the idea of a thrift transport in the Reader/Writer interfaces.
+As an example, Go already has the idea of a thrift transport in the ReadWriteCloser interfaces.

 Another design decision was to keep the generated code as terse as possible.
 The generator only creates a struct and the encoding/decoding is done through